manyAKingV/FXView/README.md

 4. Push the Docker image to our container registry.

 ---
-*This AI Landscape is a community-driven project.
+* ✨ This AI Landscape is a community-driven project.
 Your contributions are highly valued.*